VT-ASIM-LAB/ouster_lidar_driver_old/README.rst

       <arg name="viz" value="false"/>
     </include>

-Here it is assumed that the IP address of the host computer is ``10.5.5.1``. ``10.5.5.53`` should be replaced with the IP address of your lidar sensor and the ``metadata`` field should be populated with the appropriate metadata file for your sensor (here the metadata is for an `Ouster OS1-64U <https://ouster.com/products/scanning-lidar/os1-sensor/>`_ 64-beam uniform lidar sensor).
+Here it is assumed that ``10.5.5.1`` is the assigned static IP address of the host computer. ``10.5.5.53`` should be replaced with the IP address of your lidar sensor and the ``metadata`` field should be populated with the appropriate metadata file for your sensor (here the metadata is for an `Ouster OS1-64U <https://ouster.com/products/scanning-lidar/os1-sensor/>`_ 64-beam uniform lidar sensor).
 See `this guide <https://github.com/SteveMacenski/ouster_ros1>`_ for more details.

 ROS API
 =======